-- 9. With respect to the proposed conforming and consequential amendments to: - a) ISA 200 and ISA 240, are these appropriate to reflect the corresponding changes made in ISA 315 (revised)?
+- 9. With respect to the proposed conforming and consequential amendments to: - a) ISA 200 and ISA 240, are these appropriate to reflect the corresponding changes made in ISA 315 (revised)? - Yes, these are appropriate to reflect the changes in ISA 315 (revised).
+The new sections that are to be added in help to explain the purpose of the auditor's assessment and

-Yes,

-The new sections that are to be added will help to explain the purpose of the auditor's assessment and identification of risks of material misstatement.
-This is appropriate in reflecting the corresponding changes.